PLLUG/pllug-presentation-system-2/doc/workflow/coding_standard_qml.md

   }
 }
 ```
-##### Rule 1.5.
+##### Structure 1.4.
 All "magic" numbers and text names should be moved to "readonly" properties
 ```js
 Rectangle {
    readonly property int meaningOfLife: 42